maicol07/flarum-sso-php-plugin/README.md

-# sample-website-flarum-sso
+# Flarum SSO Extension Website plugin

-Sample website for Flarum SSO Extension
+Plugin for your PHP website to get the SSO extension working